Tustin

 What's Old Town really like?

 Genuinely charming.
 Local shops, independent restaurants, historic architecture, community character.
-It's small but real.
+It is small but real.

 What is Tustin Legacy?

-A mixed-use redevelopment of the former air base.
-1,600 acres becoming residential, retail, office, parks.
+A mixed-use redevelopment of the former Marine Corps Air Station Tustin.
+Roughly 1,600 acres becoming residential, retail, office, and parks across multiple phases.
 Ongoing and reshaping the city.

 Can you live in Old Town?

-Yes, but the housing stock is limited and historic homes are older (1920s–1960s).
-It's quieter and more charming than newer Tustin but has fewer modern amenities.
+Yes, but the housing stock is limited and historic homes are older (late 1800s through the mid-20th century).
+It is quieter and more charming than newer Tustin but has fewer modern amenities.

 Is Tustin Legacy worth living in?

-Depends on whether you like new, master-planned mixed-use development with walkability.
-It's newer with contemporary amenities and increasingly active.
-But it lacks the character of Old Town.
+Depends on whether you like new master-planned mixed-use development with walkability.
+It is newer with contemporary amenities and increasingly active, but it lacks the character of Old Town.

 How's the location?